-Rating: Needs Parent Supervision age 15+
+Rating: Needs Parent Supervision, ages 15+

 Reading Level: Middle School